TJ Friedl Player Props: Reds vs. Braves

 TJ Friedl At The Plate

-- Friedl is hitting .317 with 12 doubles, three triples, four home runs and 16 walks.
+- Friedl has 12 doubles, three triples, four home runs and 18 walks while hitting .311.

-- He has hit a home run in four games this season (7.7%), leaving the park in 2% of his trips to the plate.
+- He has hit a home run in four games this season (7.5%), homering in 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.